abhisheksharma1310/contact-management-app-with-charts-and-maps/README.md

 3. Navigate to the Dashboard page to view the line graph and the map.

 ### APIs Used

-- World-wide data of cases: https://disease.sh/v3/covid-19/all
+- Worldwide data of cases: https://disease.sh/v3/covid-19/all
 - Country Specific data of cases: https://disease.sh/v3/covid-19/countries
 - Graph data for cases with date: https://disease.sh/v3/covid-19/historical/all?lastdays=all

 ### Deployment

-This project is deployed on netlify.
+This project is deployed on Netlify. <a href="https://glittery-kringle-992617.netlify.app/">Click here to view a live demo</a>.

 ### Technologies Used